Your cart

 Combining these variables and identifying the perfect compromise between sensitivity and comfort may seem difficult.
 It is therefore, important to remember that, generally, the shoe with the right fit does not leave the toes completely extended and completely wraps the foot, without leaving any empty spaces, resulting in a normal sensation of compression on the foot, which, however, should not result in pain.

 Those who begin to climb, both on plastic and on rock, need a comfortable product that tends to be rigid and supportive, designed to gradually adapt to more efficient, softer shoes with a tighter fit.
-Precisely for this reason La Sportiva has developed an ALL ROUND line, dedicated to beginners and which includes products specifically designed for climbing in the gym.
+Precisely for this reason La Sportiva has developed an INTRODUCTORY line, dedicated to beginners and which includes products specifically designed for climbing in the gym.

 Considerations if the beginner is a child

 Particular attention should be paid to cases in which the beginner is still a child so that the climbing shoes chosen do not hinder the growth of the developing foot.
-It is precisely from these considerations that specific products are created to maintain the delicate balance between performance and safety, as in the case of the Maverink collection, a no Edge shoe designed for the needs of the youngest.
+It is precisely from these considerations that specific products are created to maintain the delicate balance between performance and safety, as in the case of the Gripit collection, a no Edge shoe designed for the needs of the youngest.

 On the market there are models specifically designed for the female world which, compared to shoes designed for men, are generally characterized by a softer structure that makes them able to soften under a lighter weight.
 It should be noted, however, that the technical solutions used do not in any way exclude the possibility of using these products even by the male world.